Pauan/programming-notes/Nulan core.rst

         (recur (next y)
                (+ i 1)))))

-  # Look at all these lovely functions that you get for free if you extend traverse/empty/push
   (def foldl -> x init f
     (loop v = init
           t = (traverse x)